cosmos/sdk-tutorials/academy/3-my-own-chain/run-prod.md

 Make these files publicly downloadable.

-Download them to the node servers, including validator nodes, and put them in place.
+Download them to the node servers, including the validator nodes, and put them in place.
 You can use a new script `prepare-node.sh` that describes the steps:

 ```sh
 cp -v /checkers/build/checkersd-linux-amd64 /usr/local/bin/checkersd